tiberlab/uptight/README.md

   tight-binding model for strained group IV and III-V materials and heterostructures", Phys.
 Rev. B 94, 045311, 2016

-Uptight has been interfaced to tibercad multiscale device simulation software and used mainly throuhg the latter.
+Uptight has been interfaced to TiberCAD multiscale device simulation software and used mainly through the latter.
 Several paramterizations are available for III-V and III-nitride materials, Si, Ge, and in limited amount for 2D materials.

 If you use uptight in your work, you may consider citing the following work,